 Although swimming pools can be very appealing features in many homes, they also have several drawbacks.
-The high costs of maintenance, along with the risks and liability of pool ownership, drive some homeowners to have their swimming pool removed.
+The high costs of maintenance, along with the risks and liability of pool ownership, drive some homeowners to undergo the swimming pool removal process.

 For others, the idea of reclaiming yard space to be used for another purpose is an attractive one, particularly if the existing swimming pool occupies a large portion of the yard.